Carbon Monoxide Poisoning in Children

 Call 911 or your local emergency medical service (EMS).

 If your child has stopped breathing, start CPR and do not stop until your child breathes on his or her own or someone else can take over.
 If you can, have someone call 911 right away.
-If you are alone, perform CPR for one minute and then call 911.
+If you are alone, perform CPR for 2 minutes and then call 911.

 Emergency medical treatment may include oxygen therapy, blood tests, chest X-ray, and a heart and neurological evaluation.